BraedenKuether/WebDev_Projects/Fresh Celery Website/README.md

 Picture of critic
 Similar to Coming Soon, displays information in a list Their most recent review on a movie, leads to a link of movie (Trending Movies)

-Search (tentative):

-Page will include:
-Combined list of everything on the website
-Trending Movies
-Coming Soon
-Critic’s Reviews
-Critic’s Bio
-User-Generated Reviews
-Search Bar hovers above list of information
-As search bar is filled, information disappears from the webpage Each result links to either the movie it’s talking about, nothing at all (coming soon), or the critic’s biography

 Credit: